tentwentyfour/remaim/README.md

 FAQ
 ---

-Q: But, but, it's not entirely done yet, why are you releasing this half-done tool to the public?
+* Q: But, but, it's not entirely done yet, why are you releasing this half-done tool to the public?
-A: "Release early, release often" We believe the tool is in a state where many people can profit from using it and can adjust or extend its behavior with moderate effort.
-We've been using it to migrate over 4000 issues.
+* A: "Release early, release often" We believe the tool is in a state where many people can profit from using it and can adjust or extend its behavior with moderate effort.
+We've been successfully using it to migrate over 4000 issues including history and files.
 Plus, finishing ALL the things we would like to see would really take a long time, so we're hoping the community will pick this up, improve on it and send us plenty of PRs ;)